r-pufky/docs/saltstack.md

 some-other-key: data
 ```

-### Refresh Pillar and Push Data
+#### Refresh Pillar and Push Data
 Pillar will automatically refresh and push, however this allows you to
-immediately push new pillar values to minions.
+immediately regenerate pillar data and push new values to minions.

 ```bash
 salt '*' saltutil.refresh_pillar